 … which folds up and closes securely over the cards.

 The outside of the folder is slightly opaque so that the bright colors of the cards show through.

 And… the icing on the cake… the whole pack is just barely larger than a business card!
 Perfect for stowing in your workbox and easily toting around with your embroidery stuff!

 I think these Needle ID Cards are really cute.
 I know that sounds like a strange word for something that almost seems entirely utilitarian, but the whole little package is compact, well made, colorful, informative, and fun.

 And on top of being cute, they’re smart.
 Fun.
 Cute.
 Smart.
 Neat.

 I think they’d be handy for any stitcher.
 I can see them being useful as an on-hand needle guide in needlework classes, too.
 But the first thing that popped into my mind when I saw them: Gifts!
 I immediately thought of these making perfect door prizes for guild parties, or the perfect “little something” to give a stitching friend on a birthday or special occasion.

 You can purchase the set of Needle ID Cards from any needlework shop that carries items from Access Commodities.
 If your local needlework shop doesn’t carry them, they should be able to order them for you – just ask!
-Online, you can contact Hedgehog Handworks (in California), 3Stitches (in Texas), and other purveyors of fine needlework supplies.
+Online, try Needle in a Haystack (scroll to the end of the page, under storage and identification), and other purveyors of fine needlework supplies.
 If they don’t have them in stock yet, or haven’t heard of them, ask for them!